Balkoth-dev/WOTR_PATH_OF_RAGE/README.md

 ![alt text](https://github.com/Balkoth-dev/WOTR_PATH_OF_RAGE/blob/master/PathOfRageDemonologies.png?raw=true)
 ## Change Log
 ```
+03/11/2022
+* Nocticula Aspect will now work with both Lilithu and Quasit major aspects.
+* Nocticula Aspect has a better icon so you don't lose it with all the other abilities.
+* Nocticula Aspect is restricted to once per combat.
+* Legendary Proportions no longer changes your size to Huge.
+This is because it conflicts with Abyssal Bulk from Bloodragers, and it's not tabletop compliant.
 03/06/2022
 * Demon Lord aspects fix removed as it was fixed in 1.2
 * Fixes autometamagic so that it will work on spells that are not originally part of a spellbook but added later.
 This is important for Arcane Bloodline for Bloodragers.